 Martyrs of Trentino

-Martyrs of Trentino, also known as Martyrs of Cappadocia, was born in Cappadocia and died 397 AD in Austria.
-The three missionaries to the Tyrol region of Austria, sent by Saint Ambrose of Milan and welcomed by Saint Vigilius of Trent and sadly they were all were martyred.
+Martyrs of Trentino, also known as Martyrs of Cappadocia, died in 397 AD in Austria.
+The three missionaries to the Tyrol region of Austria, were sent by Saint Ambrose of Milan and welcomed by Saint Vigilius of Trent and sadly they were all martyred.

 Their names are;